edloidas/librarian/CONTRIBUTING.md

-# Contributing to librarian #
+# Contributing to librarian-bot #

-♥ [librarian](https://github.com/edloidas/librarian) and want to get involved?
+♥ [librarian-bot](https://github.com/edloidas/librarian-bot) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.